lingtalfi/Models/DataTable/datatable.model.md

             The returned response must be a standardJsonResponse (see above).
     - refreshOnSuccess: like modal, but displays the modal only in case of failure, and otherwise (in case of success), it refreshes the datatable (and widgets).
-- uri: string, the uriNotation for the link
+- uri: string, the uriNotation for the link.
+            The ric value of the row is provided via $_POST\[ric].
 - confirm: bool=false, whether or not to confirm before executing the action
 - confirmText: string=null, the confirm text.
 If null, will default to a default text of: "Are you sure you want to execute this action?"